Computer hardware for business

 - storing laptops in a secure room or cupboards, especially if you're leaving them unattended overnight or for the weekend

-Some workers may benefit from having a smart phone, netbook, tablet or other handheld computer rather than a laptop.
+Some workers may benefit from having a smart phone, netbook, tablet or another handheld computer rather than a laptop.
 These devices can synchronise data such as diaries, telephone numbers and short documents with a desktop computer or via cloud services.
 They are ideal for workers who need to make notes while out of the office.
 For more information, see mobile technology and cloud computing.